ronmamo/reflections/README.md

 ### What else?
 - **Integrating with build lifecycle**
-It is sometime useful to save the scanned metadata into xml/json as part of the build lifecycle for generating resources, and then collect it on bootstrap with `Reflections.collect()` and avoid scanning. *See [reflections-maven](https://github.com/ronmamo/reflections-maven/) for example*.
+It is sometime useful to `Reflections.save()` the scanned metadata into xml/json as part of the build lifecycle for generating resources, and then collect it on bootstrap with `Reflections.collect()` and avoid scanning. *See [reflections-maven](https://github.com/ronmamo/reflections-maven/) for example*.
 - [JavaCodeSerializer](https://ronmamo.github.io/reflections/org/reflections/serializers/JavaCodeSerializer.html) - scanned metadata can be persisted into a generated Java source code.
 Although less common, it can be useful for accessing types and members in a strongly typed manner. *(see [example](src/test/java/org/reflections/MyTestModelStore.java))*
-- [AnnotationMergeCollector](https://ronmamo.github.io/reflections/org/reflections/util/AnnotationMergeCollector.html) - can be used to merge similar annotations, for example for finding effective REST controller endpoints. *(see [test](src/test/java/org/reflections/ReflectionUtilsQueryTest.java#L216))*
+- [AnnotationMergeCollector](https://ronmamo.github.io/reflections/org/reflections/util/AnnotationMergeCollector.html) - can be used to merge similar annotations. *(see [test](src/test/java/org/reflections/ReflectionUtilsQueryTest.java#L216))*
 - `MemberUsageScanner` - experimental scanner allow querying for member usages `getMemberUsages()` of packages/types/elements in the classpath.
 Can be used for finding usages between packages, layers, modules, types etc.